heyajulia/red/README.md

 The server is single-threaded and handles commands sequentially.
 Data is stored in memory in a `HashMap`.

+## Performance

+Performance is not a goal of this project, but it's still interesting to see how it compares to Redis.
+In my very unscientific tests, Red is ... on par with Redis!
+Setting, getting and deleting 100,000 keys takes using the script that I wrote seems to take about 16.65 seconds for both Redis and Red, though it's possible that I'm doing something wrong.

 ## 👩🏼‍⚖️ Legal stuff

 Red is licensed under the [0-clause BSD license](LICENSE).